Nutrient timing for athletes… When should you eat? Does it matter when you eat?

 How does nutrient timing reduce injury risks in athletes?

 Fuelling well before training and competition allow athletes to push hard to maximise performance.
 Underfuelling can limit this potential and, if accompanied by insufficient recovery after previous training sessions, can significantly increase the risk of injury.
-Protein is essential for the growth and repair of muscles after exercise and regularly throughout the day, so if this is neglected, then an injury can occur.
+Protein intake is essential for the growth and repair of muscles after exercise and regularly throughout the day.
+If this is neglected, recovery can be impaired and potentially result in injury or loss of muscle mass.

 How many meals should you eat per day and what intervals?